 5. Evolution of Fire Safety Standards

-Key Standards and Regulations:
+Key Standards Milestones:

 6. The Future of Fire Detection

-- Enhanced integration with building automation
+- IoT integration with smart building infrastructure

-- Advanced environmental monitoring
+- Advanced early warning environmental sensors

 7. Conclusion: Protecting Lives Through Innovation